Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

 \section{Variable elimination for exact inference}

-We describe now the principle of variable elimination.
-We first recall the Viterbi algorithm for Hidden Markov Chains, a classical example of variable elimination for optimization.
-Then we formally describe the variable elimination procedure in the general graphical model framework.
+We describe now the principle of variable elimination to solve the general inference tasks presented in Section \ref{subsec: tasks}.
+We first recall the Viterbi algorithm for Hidden Markov Chains \citep{rabiner1989}, a classical example of variable elimination for optimisation (mode evaluation).
+Then, we formally describe the variable elimination procedure in the general graphical model framework.
 The key element is the choice of an ordering for the sequential elimination of the variables.
-It is closely linked to the notion of treewidth of the graphical representation of the graphical model.
-As it will be shown, the complexity of the variable elimination is fully characterized by this notion.
-Conversely, the treewidth can be bounded from above from a given variable elimination scheme.
+It is closely linked to the notion of treewidth of the graphical representation of the model.
+We explain how the complexity of a variable elimination algorithm is fully characterised by this notion.
+We also describe the extension to the elimination of blocks of variables.